CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaq-vm-intermed/index.md

 # CMAQv5.4 on Single Virtual Machine Intermediate (software pre-installed)

 Creating an EC2 instance from the Command Line is easy to do.
-In this tutorial we will give examples on how to create and run using ec2 instances that are vary in size depending on the size of the CMAQ benchmarks.
+In this tutorial we will give examples on how to create and run using ec2 instances that vary in size depending on the size of the CMAQ benchmarks.

 <a href="https://docs.aws.amazon.com/cli/latest/userguide/cli-services-ec2.html">Using Amazon EC2 with the AWS CLI</a>
 <a href="https://aws.amazon.com/ec2/spot/pricing/">SPOT Pricing</a>